The Prowler (1951 film): Restoration

+Home media

+The Prowler was released on 1 February 2011 on DVD via VCI Entertainment.
+The film became available on Blu-ray on 10 March 2015 via the same company.
+It has been shown on the Turner Classic Movies show 'Noir Alley' with Eddie Muller.

 Reception

-Critical response

-Critical reception for the film has been mostly positive.
-The Prowler holds a 100% rating on Rotten Tomatoes based on eighteen reviews.

 In a contemporary review, The New York Times noted "an impressive drama."

 Film critic Dennis Schwartz liked the film, writing, "A neat noir thriller that has a slight variation on the Double Indemnity theme, this time it is the guy who is the seducer.
 This is a Joseph Losey American film, made before his self-exile from the 1950s HUAC witch hunt days when he fled to England.
 It is the director's aim to highlight social issues and class differences.
 They will play a major role in the motif, adding to the usual noir ones of dark character and sexual misconduct.
 Dalton Trumbo, the blacklisted writer, is the uncredited co-writer of the script."

 Leonard Maltin awarded the film 3 out of a possible 4 stars, praising its camerawork and production design and calling the film "unusually nasty and utterly unpredictable".